Best practices for Gloo Mesh in prod

 Deployment model

-A Gloo Mesh setup consists of one management cluster that the Gloo Mesh Enterprise management components are installed in, and one or more workload clusters that run services meshes which are registered with and managed by the management cluster.
+A production Gloo Mesh Enterprise setup consists of one management cluster that the Gloo management components are installed in, and one or more workload clusters that run services meshes which are registered with and managed by Gloo Mesh Enterprise.
 The management cluster serves as the management plane, and the workload clusters serve as the data plane, as depicted in the following diagram.

 Management plane settings

-Before you install the Gloo Mesh management components into your management cluster, review the following options to help secure your installation.
+Before you install the Gloo management plane into your management cluster, review the following options to help secure your installation.
 Each section details the benefits of the security option, and the necessary settings to specify in a Helm values file to use during your Helm installation.

 Certificate management